overhide/remotestorage-tutorial/README.md

 We're also providing an `overhideApiKey`.
 An `overhideApiKey` is your, the developer's, key to access the ledgers through the *overhide* cluster.
 It's not a big deal to get an API key and there aren't really any restrictions besides the normal rate limits (see https://pay2my.app).
 The `overhideApiKey` is optional if the `remoteStorage` connection has your users always connecting from a *Lucchetto* extended RS server such as https://rs.overhide.io.
 But, as not every user will have such a connection, users are likely to come from https://5apps.com and other providers.
 It's prudent to provide a default here:  otherwise we can't talk to the *overhide* cluster to interact with ledgers.

+> To get your own `apiKey` for your application visit https://token.overhide.io/register.
+>
+> Ensure to get the right key for your testnet app and a production key for your live app deployment.

 Lastly, the *pay2myAppHub* option is set to the `HTMLElement` reference of the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-hub-">pay2myapp-hub</a> Web component, the first Web component in the listing below (referenced by `id`).
 The *lucchetto* instance we're creating influences all the in-app purchase Web components in this code listing.